 Clearly, Cloud Computing standard is currently being addressed by many SDOs in several flavours.
 However, it is also obvious that there is a lack of standardization activity for SaaS application enabler area for consumers, enterprises, vertical markets, etc.

-With the growth of smart phones having wireless broadband capability (200 Million Plus subscribers), Mobile Internet and Cloud based consumer applications are pervasive (e.g. Facebook to Twitter).
+With the growth of smart phones having wireless broadband capability (200 Million Plus subscribers), Mobile Internet and Cloud based consumer applications are pervasive (e.g. Facebook and Twitter).
 Cloud Computing is becoming a very important part of Mobile Internet.
 With the emergence of widgets, the most compelling form of mobile cloud applications, widgets will exponentially expand the market for mobile applications, introducing complex, rich user experiences to a new and much larger mobile consumer audience from the Cloud.

 Being a leading provider of enabler specifications for mobile data services, OMA can have an important role in developing specifications to meet the market need and facilitate the deployment of Cloud-based applications and services in both fixed and mobile networks.
-OMA Enablers are in the role of communication building blocks of PaaS and SaaS to enabler the service cloud of telco operators.
+OMA Enablers are in the role of communication building blocks of PaaS and SaaS to enable the service cloud of telco operators.
 OMA APIs are also the backbone of platform services.

 The purpose of this new version 2.0 is to continue the analysis based on [OMACLOUD10], i.e. the study of how OMA enablers need to be modified to be useful in the Cloud Computing environment.
 The scope of such analysis includes:

-More detailed gap analysis with other SDOs and start a dialogue / collaboration with them
+More detailed gap analysis with other SDOs and starting a dialogue / collaboration with them

 More gap analysis on other OMA areas, e.g.: